-Recently upgraded to windows 10 October 2020 update and at startup, it failed to start with UNMOUNTABLE_BOOT_VOLUME Blue Screen error?
+Recently upgraded to windows 10 21H2 update and at startup, it failed to start with UNMOUNTABLE_BOOT_VOLUME Blue Screen error?
 Let’s understand what is windows 10 Unmountable Boot Volume BSOD error. why its causing windows fails to start normally.
 And some applicable solutions you apply to fix this windows 10 blue screen error.

 Issue: After Windows 10 upgrade getting unmountable boot volume BSOD

-Recently upgrade my laptop to windows 10 version 20H2, Everything was good until yesterday when I started my computer and got the BSOD error unmountable boot volume stop oxooooooed.
+Recently upgrade my laptop to windows 10 version 21H2, Everything was good until yesterday when I started my computer and got the BSOD error unmountable boot volume stop oxooooooed.
 I tried most of the possible fixes I’ve seen on the Internet about this issue with no solutions found.
 Has anyone found a way to fix this issue that doesn’t involve wiping your drives and reinstalling windows?

 What Is the Unmountable Boot Volume Error?